This is my perspective on the death penalty through logic, math and the Bible.

 The numbers don’t play out.

-With this system, law-abiding citizens are always behind the power curve.
+With that system, law-abiding citizens are always behind the power curve.

 Mathematically, it is prudent to have even an imperfect judicial system.